Aniya3/SwapShop/README.md

     ```
   - Follow the prompts to create the superuser, typically using "admin" as the username.

-# Project Environment Setup
+# 🧷 Environment Setup

-## Setting virtual environment
+## 1. Setting virtual environment
 Open a new Terminal by clicking NewTerminal button on top of you VSCode Terminal section

 Then type in: